Man imprisoned in California charged in 1994 slayings of mother, 3-year-old in Renton

 “This suspect is in custody and is not presently a danger to the public,” Baird wrote.
 “I would prefer to determine the appropriate charges in this case after you have had an opportunity to interpret the entire crime scene.”

-But for whatever reason, that request slipped through the cracks and stayed out of sight for more than two years.
-Amid personnel changes, budget cuts and other issues, the case languished and charges were not filed — until Tuesday.
+But for whatever reason, Baird’s request slipped through the cracks and stayed out of sight for more than two years.
+Even after that, amid personnel changes, budget cuts and other issues, the case languished and charges were not filed — until Tuesday.

 “If convicted of these charges, Mr. Jones will be required to be sentenced to life in prison without the possibility of parole,” the charging papers say.